 “You have this presence of the American story here, and of course, you can’t not talk about the Civil War, so that history is very present here,” Bankhurst says.
 “Antietam is right across the river, and that battle had repercussions where I am now; the town of Shepherdstown was a hospital site for Confederate wounded after that.
 It’s very present.”

-Some in the panhandle consider their identity shaped by being a place in between.
+Some in the eastern panhandle consider their identity shaped by being a place in between.

 “We are very much in the gravitational order of the greater Washington area,” Bankhurst says.
 “Our culture is now being sculpted by new arrivals seeking housing and working in Washington.”

 “We are a weird sort of gateway in which we’re the entrance to the rest of the state in many respects.
-We’re the point where people are going to first arrive in West Virginia from the East.
-At the same time, from the perspective of being in state, we’re also a portal out toward the greater D.C. area.
-If you had to define the Eastern Panhandle, it’s a place in between.”
+We’re the point where people will first arrive in West Virginia from the East.
+At the same time, from the perspective of being in the state, we’re also a portal out toward the greater D.C. area.
+If I had to define the eastern panhandle of West Virginia, it’s a place in between.”